In this video we show you exactly how to setup a mix minus on your audio mixing console. We also discuss what a mix minus is and why it is useful.

 For a mix minus to work correctly with an audio mixer you will need:

-- Analog or Digital Audio Mixing Console with at least one auxiliary output
+- Analog or Digital Audio Mixing Console with at least one auxiliary output (you can also use a FX send)

 - Microphones and cables for main mix